Types of Plots

 Note

-You can use Plot template that is defined at the global K-A level under the Automation Mode.
-Click Plot template to select the template you want to apply.
+A Plot Template can be applied, as defined at the global K-A level under Automation Mode.
+Click Plot Template to select and apply the preferred layout.

-Both the X and Y axes, if a Cross Plot is chosen.
+Both X and Y axes: when using a Cross Plot.

 Click on Create to confirm the creation.
 The User plots node, containing the newly created Plot, is added under the Well node.